 Prepare as you would for Power Outages and other natural or man-made disasters.

-Store an emergency water and food supply along with other emergency survival supplies.
+Store an emergency water supply and an emergency food supply along with other survival supplies.

 World Net Daily